UnePatate5010/GUI-White-Black-Box-Models-Mix/README.md

 ## Documentation
 The documentation is located in `docs/source`.
 It can be compiled by using `./make html` (windows) or `make html` (linux).
-The compiled documentation will be in `docs/build/html`.
-Please be sure to install Sphinx by running the following commamd:
+The compiled documentation will be in `docs/build/html` (open the `index.html` file in your web browser).
+Please be sure to install Sphinx by running the following commad:

 ```console
 pip install -r ./requirements_docs.txt